 Public demonstration site

-Students, teachers, parents and carers are invited to use the public demonstration tests to familiarise themselves with the types of questions and related functionalities available in the online NAPLAN assessment.
+Students, teachers, parents and carers can use the public demonstration tests to familiarise themselves with the types of questions and functionalities available in the online NAPLAN assessment.

-Some of the key features include a range of question types, onscreen tools, timers and interactive navigation.
-Students are encouraged to try all the tests for their year level to practise the complete range of question formats available.
+Key features include a range of question types, onscreen tools, timers and interactive navigation.
+Students can try all the tests for their year level to practise the complete range of question formats available.

-The demonstration tests cover a sample of possible questions and do not reflect the range of literacy and numeracy content or skills NAPLAN will assess.
-While it is helpful for students to become familiar and comfortable with the format of the online test, ACARA does not encourage students to study separately for NAPLAN.
+The demonstration tests have a sample of possible questions and do not reflect the range of literacy and numeracy content or skills NAPLAN will assess.
+While it is helpful for students to become familiar and comfortable with the format of the online test, students do not need to study separately for NAPLAN.
 That is why you will not find answers to the demonstration tests.

-These demonstration tests are not tailored tests.
-Demonstration tests do not include branching between testlets or branching messages.
-In online NAPLAN tests, branching messages (PDF 2 mb) between testlets advise students whether they may go back to previous testlets to change their answers, or not.
+These demonstration tests are not tailored tests and do not include branching between testlets; however, example branching messages are included for familiarisation.
+Branching messages (PDF 2 MB) between testlets advise students whether they may go back to previous testlets to change their answers, or not.
 This will not affect their branching but will affect their final score.

-The links below take you to demonstration tests for conventions of language (grammar, punctuation and spelling), numeracy, reading and writing for each NAPLAN test year level: 3, 5, 7 and 9.
+The buttons below take you to demonstration tests for conventions of language (spelling, grammar and punctuation), numeracy, reading and writing for each NAPLAN test year level: 3, 5, 7 and 9.
 As all Year 3 students will complete the writing test on paper, there is no Year 3 demonstration test for writing.

-Visit our accessibility page to learn about adjustments available to students with disability and watch our interviews with students, parents/carers and teachers.
+Visit Accessibility to learn about adjustments available to students with disability and watch our interviews with students, parents/carers and teachers.